AdobeDocs/target-learn.en/help/dev101/2-3-intro-to-target-requests.md

 ---
 title: How do Target requests work?
-description: This video describes the expiration factor for Target cookies and Target profiles.
-Learn how to determine the number and types of Target requests, differentiate between synchronous versus asynchronous deployment, and explain flicker management.
+description: Learn how to determine the number and types of Adobe Target requests, differentiate between synchronous versus asynchronous deployment, and explain flicker management.
 role: Developer, Architect
 level: Intermediate
 topic: Personalization, Development